 - DirectLineSecret.
 Use the same value as for the DirectLineSecret in ChatbotAdvanced Block properties.

 - From.
 Use previously created local variable ChannelAccount.

 - TextMessage.
 Use previously created local variable MessageSent.

 Add the user interface.
-In our example there are the following elements:
+In the example there are the following elements:

 - A text area field to enter a message that you send to the bot service, with the variable set to MessageSent.

 - A text area field to show the reply, with the variable set to MessageReceived.

 - A button to send the message to the bot service by triggering the SendMessageToAzure action.

 When you run the app with the chatbot logic from this guide, you get: